ErikVagil/bubblebasket/README.md

  - Variables!
 It's nice to have a variable representing something at the top of the CSS file and use it throughout the stylesheet--that way if I need to change it, I only need to change it once
  - I'm definitely not done with the layout of the project.
 There's a lot of stuff I want to polish and add, so I'm going to work on it some more after this assignment.
 This was just a template/the bare minimum

+### What I learned from making my startup JavaScript
+ - Using the browser developer tools is really great for squashing bugs and finding problems that aren't manifesting themselves
+ - Know what the return value of functions is \(like if it returns a number, array, object, etc\)!
+That'll help avoid mistakes and bugs
+ - Make code that's as reusable as possible and add parameters in the onclick HTML event

 <hr>

 ### What I want to remember from the suite of JavaScript assignments